Tom Long

 Office: E1.09 (PAIS)

-I am a Reader in International Relations in the Department of Politics and International Studies.
+I am a Professor of International Relations in the Department of Politics and International Studies.
 I joined the University of Warwick in September 2017 as an Assistant Professor in New Rising World Powers.
 I am currently Principal Investigator on an AHRC Standard Grant (Early Career) that investigates Latin America's engagements with and contributions to the formation of international order in the late nineteenth century.

-I am the co-coordinator of the Latin America at Warwick NetworkLink opens in a new window (LAWN), a member of PAIS's Centre for the Study of Globalisation and Regionalisation (CSGR), and an affiliate of the Warwick Global History and Culture Centre.
+I am the co-coordinator of the Latin America at Warwick NetworkLink opens in a new window (LAWN), co-director of PAIS's Centre for the Study of Globalisation and Regionalisation (CSGR), and steering committee member of the Warwick Global History and Culture Centre.
 I am also an Affiliated Professor at the Centro de Investigación y Docencia Económicas (CIDE) in Mexico City.
 In 2023, was Visiting Scholar at Fundação Getúlio Vargas in Rio de Janeiro; in 2018, I was Fulbright Visiting Professor at the Pontificia Universidad Católica in Santiago, Chile.
 I have been visiting researcher at Universidad de los Andes in Bogotá and El Colegio de México.
 Prior to joining PAIS, I taught at the University of Reading, CIDE, and American University’s School of International Service, where I completed my doctorate in 2013.

 Research